ComplexPlatform/KDE-dotfiles/README.md

 	```

 6. Go to System Settings.
 For Plasma Style, set it to CullaX.
 For Application Style, set it to gtk2.
 Click `Configure GNOME/GTK Application Style...`, set the GTK2 and GTK3 theme to FlatColor.
 For icons, set it to FlattrColor.

+If wpgtk doesn't work for some reason, go to Options tab and make sure `pywal` is selected under `Select your backend:`.
+Click save.
+Then go to Wallpapes tab, add a random image, and click set after it fetches the colors.
+Import the color scheme again, click save, and then click set once again.